Mir EO-2: Mir EP-1

 The first visitors the EO-2 crew had come in July 1987 aboard the spacecraft Soyuz TM-3.
-The three man crew launched by TM-3 included the first Syrian astronaut, Muhammed Faris.
+The three person crew launched by TM-3 included the first Syrian astronaut, Muhammed Faris.
 The crew had originally been scheduled to visit Salyut 7 in 1985, but it was reassigned to Mir.
 On July 24, the spacecraft automatically docked to the Kvant-1 port, but they had to use a lever to break the hatch's seal.
 Shortly after the new arrivals floated into the station, it was publicly announced that Aleksandr Aleksandrov would replace Aleksandr Laveykin as one of the EO-2 long term crew members, and Laveykin would return to Earth a week later with the EP-1 crew.

 The desire to have favourable daylight conditions during passes over Syria was the primary motivation for the timing of the mission.
 Several experiments were conducted with Faris on board, and Syria was observed from space.

 On July 29, Soyuz TM-2 undocked from the station, and carried Faris, Viktorenko, and Laveykin.
 Once on the ground, Laveykin was flown to Moscow to be examined by heart specialists.
 They determined that he was fit to fly after all.